joaoreider/joaoreider/README.md

   }

   introduce() {
-    console.log(`Computer science enthusiast and developer.
-Curious by nature, passionate about physics. `);
+    console.log(`Self-taught, developer and enthusiast of computer science, physics and mathematics.
+Curious by nature.
+Turning ideas into code.  `);
   }

   data() {